-New Jersey State lies in the northeast of the U.S. The State capital, Jersey City, lies across the mighty Hudson River from the bustling urban area of Lower Manhattan.
-As well as having easy access to iconic visitor attractions, including Ellis Island and the Statue of Liberty, New Jersey has some beautiful camping locations.
+New Jersey State lies in the northeast of the U.S. The State capital, Trenton, lies midway between Philadelphia and NYC, straddling the banks of the Delaware River.
+As well as having easy access to iconic visitor attractions, New Jersey has some beautiful camping locations.

 Whether you want to enjoy a truly rustic, wilderness camping experience under canvas, take an RV road trip with your family, or spend a few nights relaxing in a cozy, luxury cabin, the Garden State has something for you!
 So settle down for our guide to some of the best camping in New Jersey.